lvoinea/node-odbc/README.md

-# odbc
+# uODBC

-This is a fork of the "Node.js bindings for unixODBC" project available at https://github.com/markdirish/node-odbc.
+This is a fork of the **Node.js bindings for unixODBC** project available at https://github.com/markdirish/node-odbc.

 The main goals of this fork are to:
 - add UNICODE support when running under Linux/MacOS with the official MS SQL Server ODBC driver [available here](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16).